opencontainers/runtime-tools/runtime.md

   * *`--id <ID>`* Set the container ID when creating or joining a container.
     If not set, the runtime is free to pick any ID that is not already in use.
   * *`--bundle <PATH>`* Override the path to the bundle directory (defaults to the current working directory).
-* *Standard streams:* The runtime must attach its standard streams directly to the application process without inspection.
+* *Standard streams:* The runtime MUST attach its standard streams directly to the application process without inspection.
 * *Environment variables*
   * *`LISTEN_FDS`:* The number of file descriptors passed.
-    For example, `LISTEN_FDS=2` would mean passing 3 and 4 (in addition to the [standard streams][standard-streams]) to support [socket activation][systemd-listen-fds].
+    For example, `LISTEN_FDS=2` would mean that the runtime MUST pass file descriptors 3 and 4 to the application process (in addition to the [standard streams][standard-streams]) to support [socket activation][systemd-listen-fds].
-* *Exit code:* The runtime must exit with the application process's exit code.
+* *Exit code:* The runtime MUST exit with the application process's exit code.

 Example:
 ```sh